 While we might think that we have to pay a lot to get a quality sunscreen, Consumer Reports shows us that this isn’t always the case.
 In fact, sometimes the more expensive brands contained less SPF than their labels said they did.
 Even the Walmart brand beat out expensive brands!

-There were others also that made the grade.
+There were others also made the grade.
 See Consumer Reports for a full list.

 There were others also.
 See Consumer Reports for a full list.